AdobeDocs/experience-manager-cloud-manager.en/help/managing-code/private-repositories.md

     ![GitHub code quality checks](/help/assets/repositories/github-code-quality.png)

 When the pull request is closed or merged, the full stack code quality pipeline created is automatically deleted.

+>[!TIP]
+>
+>See the document [GitHub Check Annotations](github-annotations.md) for details on the information provided via GitHub when pull request checks are run.

+>[!TIP]
+>
+>You can control the pipelines that are created automatically to validate each pull request to a private repository.
+Please see the document [GitHub Check Configuration for Private Repositories](github-check-config.md) for more information.

+## Associating Private Repositories with Pipelines {#pipelines}

+Validated private repositories can be associated with [full-stack and frontend pipelines.](/help/overview/ci-cd-pipelines.md)

+>[!NOTE]
+>
+>Web tier and config pipelines are not supported with private repositories.

 ## Limitations {#limitations}